-Proven benefits of drama therapy — role playing, game playing, improvisation, and other techniques — include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and other benefits.
-If you are interested in drama therapy, find a trained and licensed drama therapist who is experienced in working with cancer patients.
+Drama therapy commonly uses role playing, games, and improvisation to reduce pain and anxiety.
+Participants also benefit from social interaction and an increased feeling of control.
+If you are interested in drama therapy, find a trained and licensed drama therapist experienced in working with cancer patients.

 What is Drama Therapy?

-Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness, for personal growth and to meet specific goals, particularly for mental health.
-This therapy is led by a trained therapist who has studied theater and drama.
-Drama therapy can be useful for individuals, but it usually is done in group settings, such as hospitals, prisons, mental health facilities, and schools.
+Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness.
+This unique therapy approach can also help patients meet specific goals, particularly for mental health.
+Drama therapy is led by a trained therapist who has studied theater and drama.
+Useful for individuals, drama therapy is most often done in a group setting, including hospitals, prisons, mental health facilities, and schools.

-A drama therapy session may take many forms depending on the participants and their goals.
+A drama therapy session can take many forms depending on the participants and their goals.
 It is often active, requiring the participant to move and engage.
-Most participants will act in some way, although no talent for acting or theater is required.
-A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with others.
+Though most particpants will act in some way, no talent or previous acting experience is necessary.

 Why Drama Therapy for Cancer Patients?

-Patients living with mesothelioma and other types of cancer can benefit from a range of alternative therapies.
-Patients in treatment and those in recovery struggle with big emotions, like fear and anxiety; they suffer side effects like pain and fatigue from the cancer and treatment; and often they struggle with the big changes in their lives.
-All of this means they may become socially isolated.
+Patients living with mesothelioma can benefit from a range of alternative therapies.
+Patients in treatment, as well as those in recovery, often struggle with overwhelming emotions, like fear and anxiety.
+They also may suffer side effects like pain and fatigue from the cancer and treatment.
+All of this means cancer patient can easily feel socially isolated.

-T issues can be addressed through various types of therapy, including drama therapy.
+These emotional issues can be addressed through various types of therapy, including drama therapy.
 Patients may choose drama therapy for several reasons.
-It is an active therapy that can help a patient move more and get some gentle exercise.
-It is also usually a group therapy that allows patients to socialize and interact with others.
-And drama therapy helps distract from physical pain and anxiety.
-There are also many other proven benefits of drama therapy.
+First, drama therapy is an activity that can help a patient move and get some gentle exercise.
+Drama therapy is also usually performed in a group setting, allowing patients to socialize with others.
+Another benefit is the sense of escape from pain and anxiety a drama therapy session can provide for a patient.

 Creative Expression Improves Mental Health

 Drama therapy can boost the mental health of cancer patients.
-Cancer may be a physical illness, but it has a big impact on mental and emotional health, triggering depression, anxiety, and other negative emotions.
+Cancer may be a physical illness, but it has a huge impact on mental and emotional health, often triggering depression, fear, and anxiety.
 Most cancer patients struggle with the loss of power or control over their bodies and health.
-Drama therapy can help to restore that sense of control because patients become active participants in their own healing.
+Drama therapy can help restore that sense of control, allowing patients to become more active participants in their own healing.

-It is typical for cancer patients to experience both pain and anxiety, and there is a link between more anxiety and more pain.
-Drama therapy has been proven to improve both.
-Studies have shown that anxiety is significantly reduced in participants in drama therapy as compared to control groups.
+It is typical for cancer patients to experience both pain and anxiety.
+Also, there is a link between anxiety and increased pain levels.
+Drama therapy has proven to improve both.
+Research reveals that anxiety is significantly reduced in drama therapy participants when compared to control groups.

 Theater as Therapeutic Play

-Therapy is often approached as something very serious, but drama therapy can be playful and fun, which may provide participants with benefits they won’t get from standard therapy.
-While drama therapy can be very serious, there is room for play, which has been proven to help even adults be more flexible in their thinking, connect better with other people, and enjoy life more.
+Therapy is often approached as something very serious.
+However, drama therapy can be playful and fun, providing participants with benefits they won’t get from standard therapy.
+In drama therapy sessions, there is often room for play, which has been proven to help individuals be more flexible in their thinking.
+Play also helps people connect with one another and enjoy life more.

 Reducing Stress before Procedures

-Drama therapy may help patients psychologically prepare for treatments and procedures, especially those that are frightening or stressful, like surgery.
-A study of children with cancer split participants into two groups: those who went through drama therapy before a procedure, and those who did not.
+Drama therapy may help patients psychologically prepare for treatments and procedures, especially those that are frightening or stressful.
+A study of children with cancer split participants into two groups.
+The first group included patients who participated in drama therapy.
+The second group was comprised of individuals who did not.
 The children who participated in drama therapy had lower blood pressure, heart rate, and other indicators of fear or stress before their cancer procedures.

-While this study was conducted with children, there is every reason to believe it can be extrapolated to adults undergoing surgery or other therapies for mesothelioma.
-Fear and anxiety before a procedure may be reduced or eliminated by using specific drama therapy to help the patient be more prepared psychologically for what is about to happen.
+While this study was conducted with children, there is reason to believe it can be extrapolated to adults undergoing surgery or other therapies.
+Specific drama therapy may reduce fear and anxiety, helping the patient psychologically prepare for what is about to happen.

 Drama Therapy in Support Groups

-Social support is a powerful tool for wellness for anyone, but for patients living with or recovering from cancer support groups can be especially important.
-Simply sitting with a group of people who know what you are going through is helpful, but some researchers have added drama therapy to cancer support groups to make them even more productive.
+Social support is a powerful tool for wellness.
+However, patients living with or recovering from cancer support can seriously benefit from a support group.
+Simply sitting with a group of people who know what you are going through is helpful.
+Some researchers have added drama therapy to cancer support groups, making them even more productive.

 Drama therapy is a great tool for people living with mesothelioma and other types of cancer.
-As long as you find a trained and experienced drama therapist, you are likely to have a positive experience.
-You can expect to find a safe way to express your feelings, to be distracted from your pain, to engage with other people, to learn healthy ways to cope with having cancer, and to experience a number of other benefits.
+It is important to find a trained and experienced drama therapist to ensure a positive experience.
+You can expect to find a safe way to express your feelings, be distracted from your pain, and engage with others.
+Drama therapy can also teach healthy ways to cope with your cancer, as well as a number of other benefits.